onehashai/onehash-connect/help/import-from-mattermost.md

 #### Import details

-Whether you are using Zulip Cloud or self-hosting Zulip, here are a few notes to keep in mind about the import process:
+Whether you are using OneHash Connect Cloud or self-hosting OneHash Connect, here are a few notes to keep in mind about the import process:

 - Mattermost does not export workspace settings, so you will need to [configure